 The simplest treatment is to keep the skin moist with the frequent use of moisturizers.
 Increasing the humidity in the sleeping quarters has also been shown to improve the rash (Clinical Pediatric Dermatology, Saunders 1993).
 Gentle exfoliation with a loofah sponge, a pumice sponge, or even a washcloth, can help loosen the plugs.

+Our Milk Soaps are heavily supper-fatted.
+This means that as you wash, the oils are left behind on the skin helping prevent dryness.
 We recommend applying Full Cream or MSM Soothing Cream to the area after each bath or shower.